openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 To add interactive problems to a course in Studio, in the course outline, at the :ref:`unit<The Unit Workflow>` level, you select **Problem**.
-You then choose the type of problem that you want to add from the **Common Problem Types** list or the **Advanced** list.
+You then choose the type of problem that you want to build on the Problem Type Selection page.

-The common problem types include relatively straightforward CAPA problems such as multiple choice and text or numeric input.
+The simple problem types include relatively straightforward CAPA problems such as single select and text or numeric input.
 The advanced problem types can be more complex to set up, such as math expression input, open response assessment, or custom JavaScript problems.

-The common and advanced problem types that the problem component lists are the core set of problems that every course team can include in a course.
-You can also enable more exercises and tools for use in your course.
-For more information, see :ref:`Enable Additional Exercises and Tools`.

 =====================================
 Adding Graded or Ungraded Problems